Fasrate/BST-implementation/README.md

 include BST.h

-To construct a Binary Search tree you need to specify the data type of inserted values.
+To construct a Binary Search tree you need to specify the data type for which you want to construct Binary search tree .

 Functions avilable in BST are:-

 1.insert(val);
 2.search(val);
 3.preorder();